 The Domus Romane is an incredible Roman site found underneath the 16th century villa Palazzo Valentini, and located close to Trajan’s Forum in the heart of what was once the centre of Imperial Rome.

 However, it was when excavations were carried out in 2005 that a startling find was revealed, the remains of a 20,000 square-foot, 4th century AD Roman villa complex alongside those of a private thermal bath.
-It transpired that when Palazzo Valentini was built the 16th century builders filled in the site, unwittingly preserving the villa for prosperity.
+It transpired that when Palazzo Valentini was built, the 16th century builders filled in the site, unwittingly preserving the villa for posterity.

 This site opened to the public in 2010.
 Visitors can explore all aspects of the ancient house, including the structure itself, the various chambers, living areas, bathrooms, kitchens, mosaics and even decorative wall frescoes – with the additional option of seeing it all brought back to life through a virtual journey.

 As well as the archaeological ruins themselves, the Domus Romane comes alive through a series of sophisticated light shows that recreate what the villas would have looked like.

 Visitors can also explore a range of virtual reconstructions, interactive displays and films.
 A model of the area as it appeared in Roman times showing the various stages of the Domus Romane completes the tour.

 The site is located close to Rome’s Piazza Venezia.
 The nearest metro stop is Colosseo.
 Visitors can also take buses 40, 63, 70, 81, 83, 87, or any bus to Piazza Venezia